- Milton Brasher-Cunningham

 - Reading assignments: About 25 pages a night.

-- First 28 or 29 chapter(s): Reading quizzes on the nightly assignments (objective, non-interpretive questions) Also, notes on the rise of the novel, Dickenss contribution to the genre, and his symbolist method, his social and political changes and criticisms that the novel presents to readers.
+- First 28 or 29 chapters: Reading quizzes on the nightly assignments (objective, non-interpretive questions) Also, notes on the rise of the novel; Dickenss contribution to the genre; his symbolist method; and the social and political changes and criticisms that the novel presents to readers.

 - From Chapter 29, once the love story has begun, students take over teaching.
-Students in groups of two or three are assigned two consecutive chapter(s) each.
+In groups of two or three, students are assigned two consecutive chapters each.
 The aim is to encourage students to take ownership of their learning and to develop cooperative and respectful skills.
-Students have a week to prepare to teach their assigned chapter(s) according to a required format.
-The format requires a handout, which should raise themes, questions for discussion or essays, and propose motifs and major concerns raised in the assigned chapter(s) regarding the elements of fiction.
+Students have a week to prepare to teach their assigned chapters according to a required format.
+The format requires a handout, which should raise themes, include questions for discussion or essays, and propose motifs and major concerns raised in the assigned chapters regarding the elements of fiction.
 The format also includes guidelines for evaluationboth the content and the form.
 Creativity is encouraged, as is ownership of the novel and of the moral, social, and philosophical issues raised by the text.